 Now, yes, it is true that those of us who get the special salvation on top of the ontological salvation that Christ won for all of us through His death for our sins and His subsequent entombment and resurrection will indeed go live in heaven, but that won’t happen until after the dead in Christ have been resurrected into physical, living, human bodies that are now immortal, and after the rest of the members of the body of Christ who are still living at that time have been vivified as well.
 It isn’t said that we shall “always be together with the Lord” until the Snatching Away occurs (if we actually went to heaven right after we died, it would be said that we shall “always be together with the Lord” from the point of our death instead).

-In fact, part of the reason Paul wrote chapter 15 of 1 Corinthians was to explain that resurrection isn’t simply a figurative reference to some “spiritual,” ethereal existence for ghosts, but rather that Christ was — and those of us who die will be — physically resurrected as human beings in living human bodies here in this same physical universe you’re currently reading this post in, and he goes on to explain that “this mortal must put on immortality” at some point, meaning our physical human bodies will also eventually be vivified (although each in their own order or class).
+In fact, part of the reason Paul wrote the 15th chapter of 1 Corinthians was to explain that resurrection isn’t simply a figurative reference to some “spiritual,” ethereal existence for ghosts, but rather that Christ was — and those of us who die will be — physically resurrected as human beings in living human bodies here in this same physical universe you’re currently reading this post in, and he goes on to explain that “this mortal must put on immortality” at some point, meaning our physical human bodies will also eventually be vivified (although each in their own order or class).
 This is referring to our physical human bodies (some of which have never died, and some belonging to those who have been resurrected from the dead) being transformed into glorified bodies so that they can never die again, at which point one can say they’ve finally experienced salvation physically (or eschatologically), and not just ontologically and/or noologically.

-Simply put, when it comes to humans, immortality is connected entirely with salvation, and is always considered to be a blessing, and never a curse (and is ultimately connected to Christ’s abolishment of death).
+Simply put, when it comes to humans, immortality is connected entirely with salvation, and is always considered to be a blessing and never a curse (and is ultimately connected to Christ’s abolishment of death).
 When a human has been made immortal, they have reached the final stage of their salvation.
 And this fact is a very definitive proof that nobody can suffer forever in the lake of fire.

 But how can I say that?
 Doesn’t Scripture teach that dead non-Christians will be cast into the lake of fire to suffer forever and ever?
 Well, no, it actually doesn’t say anything of the sort.
 First of all, no humans are cast into the lake of fire until after they’ve been physically resurrected for the Great White Throne Judgement (“the rest of the dead do not live until the thousand years should be finished,” as John wrote, at which point they’ll be resurrected so they can be judged).
-This isn’t a judgement of ghosts in some ethereal afterlife realm; it takes place in our physical universe, and it’s regular, mortal, human beings who have been resurrected to be judged.
+This isn’t a judgement of ghosts in some ethereal afterlife realm; it takes place in our physical universe, and it’s biological, mortal, human beings who have been resurrected to be judged.
 Why do I say they’re mortal?
 Well, we know they aren’t resurrected to immortality because immortality is a result of experiencing the final stage of salvation, and if they’ve reached that point they definitely aren’t going to be harmed by the lake of fire.
 Which means that anyone who is cast into the lake of fire after this judgement has not been made immortal yet.
-And what happens to regular, mortal, human beings who are set on fire?
+And what happens to biological, mortal, human beings who are set on fire?
 They simply burn up and die (this is why the lake of fire is referred to as the second death, by the way, because it’s where certain mortal humans will die a second time).
 And there’s nothing in the text to indicate that God will keep resurrecting them over and over again each time they die (which would mean the lake of fire isn’t just the second death, but also the third and four and fifth deaths, and so-on-and-so-forth), so there’s no basis for the idea that anyone will suffer forever in the lake of fire.
 At most, if one wants to argue that the lake of fire is the final word on the matter for non-Christians, all they can argue is for Annihilationism, but what you’ve just read should make it obvious that Infernalism is an untenable doctrine.
 (Although those of us in the body of Christ are aware of the fact that Paul saw farther into the future than John did, and foresaw a time when even those in the lake of fire would be resurrected again — this time to immortality — but that’s a whole other discussion.)

 I know all that was probably new for many people reading this, so let’s break it down in a point-by-point recap: